dliul/tgff2json/README.md

 TODO:

-    Extend it to support for vcg.
+    Extend it to support vcg files.

     Use dotty to plot the task graph.